ShoalBase Contributor Guide

 general – grouping with no clear single purpose

-predation reduction – confusion effects, improved vigilance
+predation reduction – confusion effects, improved vigilance, dilution benefits

-foraging – cooperative or enhanced food finding, social foraging
+foraging – cooperative/enhanced food finding, social foraging

-reproduction – spawning aggregations, lek formation
+reproduction – spawning aggregations, lek-like behaviour

 Additional social modifiers

-Characteristics of the social system:
+Characteristics of the social system (multiple selections allowed):

 non-territorial – no defence of space

-mixed species – multispecies shoals or aggregations
+mixed species – multispecies shoals/aggregations

 unsure